 * * | real estate agent | find specific properties in my properties list within a price range | keep track of the different price ranges of my properties |

-(For all use cases below, the System is the ClientGrid
+(For all use cases below, the System is the ClientGrid and the Actor is the real estate agent, unless specified otherwise)

 Use case: UC1 - List existing buyers, sellers, clients (i.e. buyers and sellers combined), properties, or meetings in ClientGrid